 - If people can be seen littering

-Having these factors in mind and knowing that schools are relatively clean and well-maintained institutions, you wonder how littering is still an issue in schools.
+Considering these factors and knowing that schools are relatively clean and well-maintained institutions, you wonder how littering is still an issue in schools.
 Here are some reasons why:

 - Lack of information – people litter because they don’t comprehend the gravity of the impact that litter causes.

-- Presence of litter – people are more likely to throw in unclean sites because there’s already litter in the area.
+- Presence of litter – people are likelier to throw in unclean sites because there’s already litter in the area.

 - Laziness – people litter is because they’re too lazy to look for trash bins, and throwing trash anywhere is more convenient.